Is my kid’s bike the right size for them?

 Overall, if riding their bike is an uncomfortable experience, they're unlikely to want to do it, so you may see a sudden lack of enthusiasm for cycling.
 This is the moment you realise you need to upgrade to the next size!

-If you've not already done so, now's the time to download our guide to buying a kids bike
+If you've not already done so, now's the time to download our bike buying checklist

 To be sure on correct sizing of your kids bike it’s a good idea to consult the bicycle manufacturers size guide.
 Use our guide to easily measuring your child for a bike to get the correct measurements.